tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 ## Work in Progress

-Things i still need to work on are theme management, more widgets and sensors.
-I'm still trying to find the fan speed. but with all this you can roll your own widgets and sensors.
-I will be creating a more detail wiki on how all this works in the coming weeks.
+Things I still need to work on are theme management, more widgets and sensors.
+With all this you can roll your own widgets and sensors.
+I will be creating a more detail wiki on how all this works.

-if you make changes to config.json or the theme.json manually make sure you restart the service.
+If you make changes to config.json or the theme.json manually make sure you restart the service.

 ## Quick "How does it work"

 Each theme consists of one or more screens, each of which contains one or multiple widgets.
 A widget is an element responsible for rendering content on the screen, while a sensor gathers data for the widgets to utilize.
 Themes may feature multiple screens set on a rotation schedule, with specified durations for display before transitioning to the next screen.
 When rendering widgets it's essential to ensure correct z-ordering in the cases of overlapping widgets.
 Everything is always sorted on the 'id' field (ascending order).
 You have the option to either always perform a full-screen redraw or update only the widget region.
 Using the screen wallpaper or image widget, please make sure you have the correct sizes, I do not perform any resizing of the images.
 Regardless of the orientation, the wallpaper is always 320x170.
-The image widget will rotate the image depending on the orientation.
+Unlike the wallpaper the image widget will rotate the image depending on the orientation.
 PNG transparency is supported.
 The LED strip configuration is associated with each screen individually, allowing for a unique LED theme to be displayed alongside the current screen.
+The screen rotation is mostly great to prevent screen burn in.

 current sensors are:

-     calendar, clock, cpu_power, cpu_temp, cpu_usage, network, memory
+     calendar, clock, cpu_power, cpu_temp, cpu_usage, memory, network

 current widgets are:

-     custom_bar, doughnut_chart, image, line_chart, bar_chart, text
+     custom_bar, doughnut_chart, image, line_chart, bar_chart, text, material_icon

 Each sensor will return data based on a format token.
 For example, when setting the clock, the format field with {0} will return the 24-hour time, while {1} will return the 12-hour time.
 Additionally, you can add {3} for AM/PM.
 So, having the format "The current time is {1} {3}" will display "The current time is 12:00 pm".
 To determine the available tokens, please review the details within each sensor.
-I'm currently developing new sensors and widgets, including the elusive fan speed sensor, a ping sensor, and several new widgets such as animated PNG (APNG), and a slideshow PNG.
+I'm currently developing new sensors and widgets, a ping sensor, and several new widgets such as animated PNG (APNG), and a slideshow PNG.
 I'm also experimenting with a widget featuring a walking bug on the screen :) Another feature I'd like to add is a 'night mode', which clears the screen and sets the background color to black.
 I have the S1 on my desk, and it can be quite bright at night.
 I wish the acemagic guys had included a firmware functionality/command to control the LCD screen on and off.
+Big shout-out to [@SBRK](https://github.com/SBRK) for the material_icon widget.
+Thank You!

 #### demo theme has 3 screens on 1 minute rotation